30% off your first 3 months with code FOUNDING. See pricing

 Keyword Planner is powerful, but the interface is designed for advertisers managing campaigns.
 If you're coming to it for market research rather than ad targeting, the layout, terminology, and workflow can feel like they're built for someone else.

-This is one of the things we're building with Addy.
-Keyword research through conversation, where you describe what you're trying to understand and get back interpreted data rather than raw tables.
-It works from the first question, before any campaigns exist, and connects research to next steps when you're ready for them.
+Addy takes this approach: keyword research through conversation.
+Describe what you're trying to understand and get back interpreted data rather than raw tables.
+It works from the first question, before any campaigns exist, and connects research to next steps when you're ready.

 If you haven't set up an account yet, the step-by-step walkthrough takes less than five minutes.